-Child self-esteem is formed in the first years of life.
-Of course, it is not static or permanent; it is modified according to the life experiences and the relationships we establish with our peers.
+Child self-esteem formed in the first years of life.
+Of course, it is not static or permanent; it modified according to the life experiences and the relationships we establish with our peers.

-We can define Self-esteem as a set of emotions and internal thoughts that determine the image we have of ourselves.
-However, the way in which we judge ourselves.
+We can define Self-esteem as a set of emotions and internal thoughts that determine the image we have of ourselves; however, how we judge ourselves.

 It is evident that positive self-esteem constitutes a fundamental pillar for the development of a healthy personality.
-It is the basis, on which the personal balance and psychological health of each individual are built.
+It is the basis, on which the personal balance and psychological health of each building.

-Although a deficit of self-esteem is not considered clinically as a disorder.
-It is known for sure that it is one of the predisposing variables for the origin of many of the behavioral and/or emotional disorders.
+Although a deficit of self-esteem is not considered clinically as a disorder, it is known for sure that it is one of the predisposing variables for the origin of many of the behavioral and emotional disorders.

 School performance and the level of positive self-esteem usually correlate; on the contrary.
-Low self-esteem has been associated with the early onset of alcohol and drug use.
-As well as depression, anxiety, insecurity, dependency, isolation, and general apathy.
+Low self-esteem has associated with the early onset of alcohol and drug use, as well as depression, anxiety, insecurity, dependency, isolation, and general apathy.

 - 1 Child Low Self Esteem